 This excellent HUFFPOST blog article relays – If Your Kids Could Make the Rules of Divorce.

 All parents make mistakes and have their shortcomings.
 But, when a separated mother and father become overly reliant on the legal and court systems to sort out their differences (and the systems themselves are VERY much guilty of enabling this process) it negatively impacts the children far more than anything either parent may do as individuals.
 When parents animus towards each other becomes this consuming it often deteriorates into Parental Alienation

-The Dads’ Resource Center was able to connect with Dr. Ray Petren from the Penn State University who shared a tip sheet of what is working for recently separated dads based on his research.
-These are some great mindsets and areas of focus to help single fathers successfully parent their children.
-Open to print the tip sheet by clicking here.
+The Dads’ Resource Center was able to connect with Dr. Raymond Petren an Associate Professor for the Penn State Scranton Department of Human Development and Family Studies, who shared a tip sheet of what is working for recently separated dads based on his research.
+These are some great mindsets and areas of focus to help single fathers successfully co-parent their children.

 By committing to finding a way to collaboratively co-parent mom and dad can become happier and more able to move forward in their own lives without being burdened by a toxic relationship with the mother/father of their children.
 More importantly, they can allow their children the benefit of a more tranquil and healthier transition into a separated family.